PlexRipper/Docs/src/content/acknowledgements/index.md

 ## General

-- [Lenty Sprangers](https://github.com/LentySprangers) for the logo design and proof reading!
+- [Lenty Sprangers](https://github.com/LentySprangers) for the logo design and proofreading!
+- [Braeden Slatyer](https://github.com/bslatyer) for feedback and providing valuable accounts to test with!

 ## Developers